MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 # Quickstart: Deploy JBoss EAP on Azure Red Hat OpenShift using the Azure portal

-This article shows you how to quickly stand up JBoss EAP on Azure Red Hat OpenShift (ARO) using the Azure portal.
+This article shows you how to quickly stand up JBoss EAP on Azure Red Hat OpenShift  using the Azure portal.

 ## Prerequisites